zoxpx/pxdocs/content/install-with-other/_index.md

 ---
-title: Install on other orchestrators
+title: Portworx on other orchestrators
-weight: 99
+weight: 3
 ---

 Click on your platform below for instructions on Portworx installation.